nansari/HOMELAB/README.md

 # BIND DNS
 **DIR/FILE:** ./puppet_code/production/my_modules/bind_dns/manifests/bind_dns.pp

-Why bind? because I have worked on this extensively in my previous role.
+Why bind?
+Because I have worked on this extensively in my previous role.

-Puppet code will install required rpms and copy config files from modules' files directory.
+Puppet code will install required rpms and copy config files from files directory of the module.

 It is hosting family.net forward and reverse zone.
 Running on LXC container instead VM as it has one and only one simple job to do.

 ---

 # kubernetes
 **DIR/FILE:** ./terraform/kubernetes/
 Terraform will provision a master and 2 nodes using configuration [here](./terraform/kubernetes/)